 Human Resources will conduct the standard pre-employment background check for all employees in the Child and Family Studies Program, including student employees and volunteers.
 Child and Family Studies will administer all other background checks required to meet state or federal licensing standards.

-No employment-related criminal background checks outside the scope of this policy will be completed for employees and volunteers without the approval of the associate vice president of human resources.
+No employment-related criminal background checks outside the scope of this policy will be completed for employees and volunteers without the approval of the vice president of human resources and compliance.

 Employment-related background checks will only be conducted in compliance with the intent of this policy.

 Clark College community is comprised of adults, minors and vulnerable persons.
 To ensure a consistent procedure for preliminary screening for eligibility when criminal history is present, Human Resources has adopted use of the DSHS Secretary’s List of Disqualifying Crimes and Negative Actions.

 Human Resources initiates the background check request.
 This initiation prompts Checkr, an outside background check services vendor, to send the candidate an email with instructions on how to complete the background authorization form.
 The background authorization form includes information about the Fair Credit Reporting Act and their rights related to background checking.

 Human Resources evaluates background check results objectively and fairly.
 The College will use the DSHS Secretary’s List of Disqualifying Crimes and Negative Actions as a preliminary tool to identify crimes that occurred within the past 10 years ago and to rank the severity of the crimes.
 Human Resources conducts an individual assessment when candidates’ background check results in a criminal record.
 The Individual Assessment includes looking at the following:

 - Nature – Human Resources evaluates the nature and gravity of the offense.

 - Time – Human Resources reviews the amount of time that has passed since the offense.